PurpulPancakes/VotingThing/README.md

     Random Person Voted for candidate 1!
 On the bottom of the screen

 Adding event listeners AND removing event listeners
+    Listen for when events occur to a voting button, and remove event listeners if it's candidate 1

 A custom cursor either sometimes or always visible
     mouse turns into click cursor on candidate 1,